-Since its opening in 2007, the ETMNH paleontological preparation laboratory has been dedicated to cleaning, stabilizing, reassembling, and sorting fossils, predominantly those excavated right here at the Gray Fossil Site.
+Since opening in 2007, the paleontological preparation laboratory at the Gray Fossil Site & Museum has been dedicated to cleaning, stabilizing, reassembling, and sorting fossils, predominantly those excavated right here at the Gray Fossil Site.
 The lab focuses on processing material quickly and efficiently using specialized preparation techniques that are reversible and suitable for long-term preservation.
 Over the years, our preparators have developed novel techniques to allow more stable and more complete fossil reconstruction.
 Almost all lab activities are visible to Gray Fossil Site visitors.

 - Over 3,000 macrofossils processed each year.